-Just north of the Tubes, the private Third Avenue turns east toward Interstate 93.
-Dozens of trucks use this route every day to access the Royal White Laundary facility, and employees of the MBTA's Boston Engine Terminal also use it.
+Just north of the Tubes, the private Third Avenue turns east toward Interstate 93. to access the Royal White Laundary facility, and employees of the MBTA's Boston Engine Terminal also use it.
 The City of Somerville should work with private landfor all vehicular traffic headed south of the Lowell line.